omphalos/subproxy/README.markdown

 This starts a subproxy server using the specified command-line options:

-    -r: host root (for example, localhost)
+    -r host root (for example, localhost)
-    -p: port to listen on (for example, 80)
+    -p port to listen on (for example, 80)
-    -h: this help message
+    -h this help message

 Example
 =======